Switching Jobs? Don’t Leave Your 401(k) Money Behind

 While it’s possible to do this rollover yourself after receiving a 401(k) balance in cash, it’s easy to mess up the procedure—and if you mess up, you’ll be taxed and probably penalized.
 Therefore, the preferred solution for a rollover is arranging a trustee-to-trustee transfer.

-The one clarification that needs to be made is whether investments held in the 401(k) can be transferred to the IRA as is; in some cases they need to be sold first, after which the resultant cash can be deposited into the IRA.
+The process is simple.
+First, open a Rollover IRA account with any brokerage company (Fidelity, Vanguard, etc.).
+Typically, there is no fee.
+Then, using a form provided by your employer, instruct the 401(k) custodian to send your 401(k) balance directly to the new IRA.
+Voilà!
+One clarification that needs to be made is whether investments held in the 401(k) can be transferred to the IRA as is.
+In some cases, they need to be sold first, after which the resultant cash can be deposited into the IRA.
 It’s generally not a big deal either way.

-This is a bit in the financial weeds for some folks, but many 401(k) plans allow for Roth contributions.
-Any such funds should go into a corresponding Rollover Roth IRA so the employee can enjoy its offer of permanent tax-free growth.
-Also, if the terminated employee will end up working for another employer who offers 401(k) plans, they may be able to do a trustee-to-trustee transfer into the new plan (either directly from the previous 401[k] to the new 401[k] or from a Rollover IRA to the new 401[k]).
-Of course, this maneuver is only helpful if the new plan accepts rollovers and if there’s a specific benefit motivating the use of this feature.
+If the departing employee will end up working for another employer who offers 401(k) plans, they may be able to do a transfer into the new plan (either directly from the previous 401[k] to the new 401[k] or from a Rollover IRA to the new 401[k]).
+This maneuver is only helpful if the new plan accepts rollovers and if there’s a specific benefit motivating its use.
+However, most will find that they have more control and lower fees by sticking to a rollover IRA.
+Generally, 401(k) s are less flexible and more costly.

 The Loan Conundrum

-One final point Mrs. Kleinberg may need to deal with is the fact that outstanding retirement plan loans usually become due immediately when an employee leaves their place of employment.
-Money borrowed from a 401(k) account is owed only to yourself, but from a tax perspective, these funds belong back in the retirement account.
-Should a loan from a terminated 401(k) not be paid back by tax time (or replaced into an IRA), the loan “offset” is treated as a withdrawal.
-As noted, such withdrawals are fully taxed, plus there is a 10% penalty for those under age 59.5.
-Repaying the loan is clearly preferable but may prove difficult for someone leaving a job.
+Should a loan from a terminated 401(k) not be paid back by tax time (or rolled over into an IRA), the loan “offset” is treated as a withdrawal.
+As noted, such withdrawals are fully taxed, and there is a 10% penalty for those under the age of 59.5.
+Repaying the loan is clearly preferable, but it may prove difficult for someone who is leaving a job.
+You need to have enough cash on hand, just as you’re leaving a paying job.
 A conundrum.

 Where’s the Guidance?

 I get a lot of questions about 401(k) basics, things that should be evident to those who were given even introductory guidance.
-Clearly, many employees are being offered 401(k) plans but without any assistance in using them effectively.
-This is a pity because retirement plan benefits can be extremely powerful and flexible when properly utilized.
+Clearly, many employees are being offered 401(k) plans, but without guidance on how to utilize them effectively.
+This is unfortunate because retirement plan benefits can be extremely powerful and flexible when used properly.
 How ironic is it that many only learn all the details of their 401(k) plans on their way out of them?
+Either way, no dollar should be left behind.

 Subscribe to the Newsletter